-Green Cove Springs is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Green Cove Springs is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Green Cove Springs who work in sales jobs (15.22%), office and administrative support (11.85%), and maintenance occupations (8.52%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Green Cove Springs is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Green Cove Springs is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Green Cove Springs who work in sales jobs (18.30%), office and administrative support (11.04%), and teaching (6.87%).

-In terms of college education, Green Cove Springs is nearly on par with the US average for all cities of 21.84%: 20.50% of adults 25 and older in Green Cove Springs have a bachelor's degree or advanced degree.
+The citizens of Green Cove Springs are slightly better educated than the national average of 21.84% for all cities and towns, with 24.83% of adults in Green Cove Springs having a bachelor's degree or advanced degree.

-The per capita income in Green Cove Springs in 2010 was $21,707, which is middle income relative to Florida and the nation.
-This equates to an annual income of $86,828 for a family of four.
+The per capita income in Green Cove Springs in 2010 was $24,582, which is lower middle income relative to Florida, and middle income relative to the rest of the US.
+This equates to an annual income of $98,328 for a family of four.
 However, Green Cove Springs contains both very wealthy and poor people as well.

-Green Cove Springs is a very ethnically-diverse city.
+Green Cove Springs is an extremely ethnically-diverse city.
 The people who call Green Cove Springs home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Green Cove Springs residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Green Cove Springs include Irish, English, Italian, and Danish.
+Green Cove Springs also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 14.14% of the city’s residents.
+Important ancestries of people in Green Cove Springs include German, Irish, English, Italian, and French.

 The most common language spoken in Green Cove Springs is English.
-Other important languages spoken here include Spanish and Hindi.
+Other important languages spoken here include Spanish and Polish.